-The Texas Critical Incident Stress Management Network was established in 1992 to assist emergency response personnel who experienced or survived a critical incident, such as a line of duty death, death of a child, multiple casualty or fatality scenes.
-The Network teams are comprised of trained volunteer mental health professionals, peers and select members of the clergy who provide responsive supportive crisis intervention services and stress management education to any emergency responder agency or organization in Texas.
-The focus of the teams is to minimize the harmful effect of job stress and accelerate the recovery of personnel who were traumatized in these situations.
+The Health and Human Services Commission established the Texas CISM Network in 1992 to assist emergency response personnel who have experienced or survived a critical incident, such as a line of duty death, death of a child, multiple casualties or a fatality scene.
+The network has teams comprised of trained volunteer mental health professionals, peers and select members of the clergy who provide responsive supportive crisis intervention services and stress management education to emergency responder agencies and organizations in Texas.
+The teams’ focus is to minimize the harmful effects of job stress and accelerate the recovery of personnel who were traumatized in these situations.

-The Critical Incident Stress Management Network teams are available within the state on a 24-hour basis.
-There is no charge for this service, although reimbursement for travel and lodging expenses might be requested.
+CISM Network teams are available 24-7 within the state.
+There is no charge for their services, although reimbursement for travel and lodging expenses might be requested.

-The Texas Health and Human Services Commission, through the network, provides a clearinghouse for information and is instrumental in the organizational and ongoing stages of team development.
+HHSC, through the network, provides a clearinghouse for information and is instrumental in the organizational and ongoing stages of team development.

-Texas Critical Incident Stress Management Network's goals are to:
+Texas CISM Network goals are to: